Carotid artery disease

-Located in your neck, your two carotid arteries are the main vessels that supply blood to the brain and heart.
+Located in your neck, your two carotid arteries are the main vessels that supply blood to the brain, neck and face.
 Carotid artery disease is the result of atherosclerosis — the buildup of plaque (fatty substances, calcium and waste) in the lining of those arteries.
 This buildup narrows the passageway inside the arteries, restricting blood flow.

 - CT scan.